cisco-security/Cisco-Validated-Designs/safe-cloud-iaas-aws/aws-cloud-formation-tiered-network-config/README.md

 This guide will break down how we achieved this setup and how it works.
 As we get to a new portion of the file, we will go over how we share resources within files, how they are called, and what is happening.

+For any clarification on AWS resources or what is supported, you may reference the AWS cloudformation guide: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html

 # What will be created with this setup?

 With these configuration files, we will be building out a 3-tiered architecture setup using a nested stack setup.
 The architecture will look like so: